 Mid-Size G-Shock G-STEEL Watches

 G-Shock G-STEEL watches are the best option for those who want a more upscale style of analog watch (particularly with the models that have a stainless steel bezel or band).
 These solar-powered 300-series models include the number 300, 310, or 330 in the model numbers.
 Note that the G-STEEL 100-series models are the larger size.
-The 300-series watches are close to a large size but significantly smaller than the 100 series.
+The 300-series watches are close to a large size but significantly smaller than the G-STEEL 100-series models.
+The 330 models include the Neon Illuminator, a black light LED that makes the hands and markers glow in the dark.

 The difference between the GST-S130C-1A and GST-S330C-1A below is 59.1 x 52.4 x 16.1mm versus 55.9 x 49.3 x 15.3mm.